Genivia/ugrep/README.md

 - The query UI prompt switches between `Q>` (normal), `F>` (fixed strings), `G>` (basic regex), `P>` (Perl matching), and `Z>` (fuzzy matching).
   When the `--glob=` prompt is shown, a comma-separated list of gitignore-style glob patterns may be entered.
-Press ESC returns control to the pattern prompt.
+Presssing ESC returns control to the pattern prompt.
 - Press Enter to switch to selection mode to select lines to output when ugrep exits.
 Normally, ugrep in query mode does not output any results unless